cPanel ELevate blockers

 If the version of MySQL/MariaDB installed on the system is not supported on the target distribution, you must upgrade to a supported version.
 If cPanel manages your MySQL installation, the process will offer to upgrade MySQL automatically to MariaDB during elevation.

-NOTE: In cases where an upgrade is necessary and the system is set up to use a remote server, a local server will be temporarily configured and enabled for the duration of the elevation, and the remote instance will be re-enabled once the elevation completes.
+NOTE: If an upgrade is necessary and the system is set up to use a remote server, a local server will be temporarily configured and enabled for the duration of the ELevate process.
+The remote instance will be reenabled once the upgrade completes.

 OVH proactive intervention monitoring

-For more information about about OVH monitoring, read their Overview of OVHCloud Monitoring on Dedicated Servers documentation.
+For more information about OVH monitoring, read their Overview of OVHCloud Monitoring on Dedicated Servers documentation.

 YUM repositories

-The following ssues with yum repositories can cause ELevate to block your upgrade:
+The following issues with yum repositories can cause ELevate to block your upgrade:

 • Invalid syntax or use of \$.
 That character is interpolated on RHEL 7-based systems, but not on systems that are RHEL 8-based.